E-RIHS/hs-interoperability/External Models/README.md

 | E12 Production (of the architrave) | P4 has time-span |E52 Time-Span (denoting the exact time, which is unknown) |
 | E52 Time-Span (denoting the exact time, which is unknown) | P86 falls within | E52 Time-Span "probably early 3rd century CE" |
 | E12 Production (of the architrave) | P108 has produced | E22 Human-Made Object "Architrave" |

+## HESCIDA (KIK/IRPA)

+HESCIDA is an E-RIHS.be project lead by KIK-IRPA that aims to create a heritage science knowledge base with art historical, conservation/restoration and material data.
+It builds on the existing BALaT portal hat contains a unique collection of over 850 000 photos of Belgian heritage, an authority list of persons & institutions, and the library catalogue.
+A vast treasure of archives remained however undisclosed.
+Almost 20 000 intervention files since the inception of KIK/IRPA contain evidence of a rich past and present in the research and treatment of numerous heritage objects: condition, conservation, restoration and laboratory reports, detailed images taken during restoration, samples, analytical data...
+HESCIDA will provide tools to document this data and to disclose it in BALaT and a repository.

+The HESCIDA stack will consist of several tools.
+The art-historical data, persons & institutions database and library collection are managed by a commercial collection management system, currently Adlib and in the near future Axiell Collections.
+Images are served by a IIIF-server and will by managed by a bespoke digital assets management system (DAMS).
+All other datasets are being collected in a centralised file archive, and will be documented with Metahub.
+This bespoke metadata collector platform will allow researchers to manage and document intervention files, reports, analytical datasets, samples and sample collections.
+In doing so, links will be made between those enitities and with the entities stored in the other data sources.

+Due to the widely differing metadata that needs to be stored in Metahub and the need to create a user-friendly environment for the researchers, a versatile mechanism is implemented in
+Metahub: 4 basic models are created: projects (including intervention files), datasets (reports, scientific imaging, analytical data), samples and sample collections.
+These 4 models only contain the most rudimentary metadata that is required for the proper functioning of the software.
+Each of those basic models can be extended to cater for specific needs in two tiers.
+The first tier, categories, are meant to define universal metadata schemas, while the second tier, templates, are used to define very specific schemas.

+An example of a category is a metadata schema for Raman spectroscopy.
+Many heritage science institutions have one or more systems, in different set-ups.
+Using the [category schema for Raman spectroscopy](https://github.com/E-RIHS/hs-interoperability/blob/main/External%20Models/HESCIDA%20(KIK-IRPA)/raman.json), it should be able to document any Raman spectrum, whereever it was created, whatever instrument was used.
+This scheme does not arise out of nowhere, but is heavily influenced by the [metadata schema](http://irug.org/uploads/documentation/irug-jcamp-dx-revised-white-paper-text-only-with-2b-version-1-26-sept-2013.pdf) developed by the [IRUG](http://irug.org/) community.
+The IRUG metadata is part of the specification to store data and metadata in the open JCAMP-DX format.
+The focus of IRUG, however, is on reference samples, and is not well adapted for more complex sample types.
+Sample metadata is not included in the HESCIDA Raman metadata schema, but documented in a separate, linked entity.

+An example of a template is a [metadata schema for a Raman spectroscopy experiment, conducted with the Renishaw InVia, equiped with a NIR 785nm laser](https://github.com/E-RIHS/hs-interoperability/blob/main/External%20Models/HESCIDA%20(KIK-IRPA)/raman_invia785.json).
+The template metadata schema contains a specific set-up at KIK/IRPA, with many fields having precise predefined values.
+This eases the researcher in documenting the experiments.

+Currently, the following metadata schemas are uploaded into the HESCIDA subfolder
+- raman.json: generic metadata schema for Raman spectroscopy experiments
+	- raman_invia785.json: specific schema for an often used set-up at KIK/IRPA
+- dendro.json: generic metadata schema for dendrochronology analysis
+	- dendro_kikirpa.json: specific schema for dendrochronology at KIK/IRPA
+- drms.json: generic metadata schema for drilling resistance measurements (more will be added)

+Note: these are draft schemas, and we welcome comments and contributions